-When using ACLViewer the program must be run with Run As Administrator permissions or some of the folders and ACLs may be inaccessible.
+When using ACLViewer, the program must be run with Run As Administrator permissions, or some folders and ACLs may be inaccessible.

-Enter the path in the Path field, this can be a local drive or a network share and click Go and the directory structure will be displayed in the Directory pane.
-By clicking on a folder, the permissions assigned to the folder are displayed in the ACL pane.
-By clicking on one of the individual ACE in the ACL pane the rights assigned to that ACE are displayed in the ACE pane.
+Enter the path in the Path field, this can be a local drive or a network share and click Go, and the directory structure will be displayed in the Directory pane.
+The permissions assigned to the folder are shown in the ACL pane by clicking on a folder.
+By clicking on one of the individual ACEs in the ACL pane, the rights assigned to that ACE are displayed in the ACE pane.

 The directory pane has a context menu that provides several additional options.

-Copy Path - copies the path of the current selected folder to the clipboard
+Copy Path - copies the path of the currently selected folder to the clipboard

 Display Blocked Inheritance - this option is only available in Permissions Mode.
-When selected it will enumerate all subfolders of the selected folder and expand and display any folders that don't inherit permissions from the parent folder.
-This feature is useful when trying to find any subfolders that will not inherit changes made that are assigned to folder higher up the tree.
+When selected, it will enumerate all subfolders of the selected folder and expand and display any folders that don't inherit permissions from the parent folder.
+This feature is useful when trying to find any subfolders that will not inherit changes made that are assigned to folders higher up the tree.